-- Bonus is paid monthly, so you’ll earn interest on your bonuses as well as your own contributions.
+- Your bonus is paid monthly, so you’ll earn interest on your bonuses as well as your own contributions.

-- Can be used either to buy a first home, or for retirement
+- Can be used either to buy a first home, or save for retirement.

 If you’re using a Lifetime ISA for retirement, it’s treated differently for tax purposes compared to a pension.
 Remember, tax treatment depends on your individual circumstances and may be subject to change in future.
 If you pay into a Lifetime ISA and opt out of your workplace pension, you will not benefit from any employer-matched contributions and it may affect your current and future entitlement to means-tested state benefits.
 If considering the Lifetime ISA for the purposes of retirement, we recommend you speak with an independent financial advisor.